Beyond COVID-19 Risk Management: The Need to be Solid as a ROC (Risk Operations Center)

 We believe the answer is a proactive risk identification, management and mitigation response program with a ROC at the center, comprised of the following components:

-The Listening Post is the nerve center of the ROC and collects data and intelligence on all risk types and categories that matter to your businesses.
+The Monitoring Post component is the nerve center of the ROC and collects data and intelligence on all risk types and categories that matter to your businesses.
 The data collection must be dynamic in that it is real-time and continuous.
 Additionally, it must take a multi-vector approach and be applied against a broad framework of risks.
 The process and system validate the truth in data obtained from multiple sources.
-The Listening Post can be automated; however, a combination of automation and Subject Matter Expert type analysts offer the best solution.
+Risk Intelligence collection can be automated; however, a combination of automation and Subject Matter Expert type analysts offer the best solution.
 When there is a confirmed risk event or validated change in risk, an alert is issued.

 A suggested risk framework should include at a minimum, monitoring the following risks: